ByCharles S. Gascon

 NOTES: The Eighth Federal Reserve District is headquartered in St. Louis.
 The District includes all of Arkansas and parts of Illinois, Indiana, Kentucky, Mississippi, Missouri and Tennessee.

 Providing health care services is generally more labor-intensive than other sectors of the economy, such as manufacturing.
-As a result, the share of national output (or value-added) derived from the health care sector is about 7 percent, which is considerably smaller than the share of employment.
-However, household consumption of the health goods and services is notably higher, at around 22 percent of all household spending, of which 16 percent is health care services and the rest going to goods such as drugs or medical devices.
+As a result, the share of national output (or value added) derived from the health care sector is about 7 percent, which is considerably smaller than the share of employment.
+However, household consumption of health goods and services is notably higher, at around 22 percent of all household spending, of which 16 percent is health care services and the rest going to goods such as drugs or medical devices.

-With relatively fast growth in health care prices during the past few decades, the share of households’ expenditures on health care services has increased from 10 percent in the early 1970s.
+With relatively fast growth in health care prices during the past few decades, the share of households’ expenditures on health care has increased from 10 percent in the early 1970s.
 The share of spending on pharmaceutical products has more than doubled, from 1.1 percent in 1970 to 3.8 percent in 2016, but remains a relatively small component of overall household spending.
 While an aging population will demand more health care services, technological improvements and better overall health outcomes could offset some increased spending.

 Growth in the health care sector has been a key driver of employment growth in the past decade.
 Since 2007, the U.S. economy has added about 9.7 million jobs.
 During this same period, the health care sector added just over 3 million jobs, which breaks down to about 1 million during the recession and another 2 million after the recession.
 (See Figure 1.)